 Is there any risk in making a complaint against an employee?

 No. But if a person deliberately makes a false complaint and statement against an employee, that person may be criminally prosecuted and held civilly liable.

 The complainant and employee will be notified of the results of the investigation.

 Policies and Procedures

 Listing files in 'IA Summaries'

 All further questions may be directed to the Administrative Division Commander, Lt.
-James Sullivan.
+John Bird.
 For more information related to Internal Affairs Policies & Procedures within the State of New Jersey, please visit the Office of the Attorney General's website.